Josef Koudelka: Biography

 With Magnum to recommend him to the British authorities, Koudelka applied for a three-month working visa and fled to England in 1970, where he applied for political asylum and stayed for more than a decade.
 In 1971 he joined Magnum as an Associate Member and became a Full Member in 1974.
 He continued to wander around Europe with his camera and little else.

 Throughout the 1970s and 1980s, Koudelka sustained his work through numerous grants and awards, and continued to exhibit and publish major projects like Gypsies (1975) and Exiles (1988).
 Sean O'Hagan, writing in The Observer in 2011, described Gypsies as "a classic of documentary photography".
 Since 1986, he has worked with a panoramic camera and issued a compilation of these photographs in his book Chaos in 1999.
 Koudelka has had many other books of his work published, including in 2006 the retrospective volume Koudelka.

 He and his work received support and acknowledgment from his friend the French photographer Henri Cartier-Bresson.
 He was also supported by the Czech art historian Anna Farova.

 In 1987, Koudelka became a French citizen, and was able to return to Czechoslovakia for the first time, in 1990.
 He then produced Black Triangle, documenting the wasted landscape in the Podkrušnohoří region, the western tip of the Black Triangle's foothills of the Ore Mountains, located between Germany and the Czech Republic.

 Koudelka lives in France and Prague and is continuing his work documenting the European landscape.

-He is the father of two daughters, one who lives in England and the other in France, Lucina Hartley Koudelka, and of a son living in Italy, Nicola Koudelka.
+He is the father of two daughters, one being Lucina Hartley Koudelka, and a son, Nicola Koudelka.

 Work

 Koudelka's early work significantly shaped his later photography, and its emphasis on social and cultural rituals as well as death.
 He soon moved on to a more personal, in depth photographic study of the Gypsies of Slovakia, and later Romania.
 This work was exhibited in Prague in 1967.
 Throughout his career, Koudelka has been praised for his ability to capture the presence of the human spirit amidst dark landscapes.
 Desolation, waste, departure, despair and alienation are common themes in his work.
 His characters sometimes seem to come out of fairytales.
 Still, some see hope within his work – the endurance of human endeavor, in spite of its fragility.
 His later work focuses on the landscape removed of human subjects.

-His most recent book Wall: Israeli and Palestinian Landscapes was published by Aperture Foundation in 2013.
+His most recent book, Wall: Israeli and Palestinian Landscapes, was published by Aperture Foundation in 2013.
 This book is composed of panoramic landscapes that he made between 2008 and 2012, as his project for the photography collective This Place, organized by photographer Frédéric Brenner.
-A documentary about Koudelka's work there, called Koudelka Shooting Holy Land, was released in 2015.
+A documentary about Koudelka's work there, Koudelka Shooting Holy Land, was released in 2015.